systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ## Customizing System Initiative by writing TypeScript Code

-In the previous tutorial, you launched Whiskers R We running on [Fedora CoreOS](https://getfedora.org/en/coreos) EC2 instance.
+In the previous tutorial, you launched Whiskers R We running on a [Fedora CoreOS](https://getfedora.org/en/coreos) EC2 instance.
 You learned how Qualifications are used to tell us if an Asset meets all the requirements to function in the real world - like a built-in, real-time test for your Model.

 The good folks at Whiskers R We want to ensure they are using the current stable version of the AMI for their AWS Region any time they launch a new instance in AWS.
 You will help them do that by writing a custom Qualification (using TypeScript) for all the AMIs on their Canvas.